traefik/traefik-helm-chart/README.md

 ```

 Another way would be to apply your own configuration, for instance,
-by defining and applying an ingressRoute CRD (`kubectl apply -f dashboard.yaml`):
+by defining and applying an IngressRoute CRD (`kubectl apply -f dashboard.yaml`):

 ```yaml
 # dashboard.yaml